-Alabama is the 24th most populous and the 30th most extensive of the United States.
+Alabama is the 24th most populous and the 30th most extensive of the 50 states of the United States.
 It lies in the southeastern region of the United States.
 The state attained statehood on December 14, 1819, becoming the 22nd state to join the union.
-It has four (4) bordering states including Georgia, Tennessee, Florida, and Mississippi.
-See the full list of states and their borders here.
-Alabama (nicknamed: The “Yellowhammer State” and The “Cotton State”, The “Heart of Dixie”) has 67 counties.
+It shares its border with four (4) states (Georgia, Tennessee, Florida, and Mississippi.)
+See the full list of the 50 states and their borders here.
+Alabama (nicknamed: the “Yellowhammer State”, the “Cotton State”, the “Heart of Dixie”) has 67 counties.
 The state’s capital is Montgomery.
 The abbreviation for Alabama is AL. With these facts about Alabama, let us learn more about its history, geography, people, economy and more.

 1. The state was named after the Alabama River.
 The origin of the word Alabama is considered to be from two words “Alba and Amo”.
 Alba refers to vegetables, herbs; and plants while Amo refers to gatherer or picker.
 The combination of these words “vegetation pickers” describes the Alabama Indians who were the early settlers in the region.